lnanhkhoa/open-art-ui/README.md

 # Welcome to my app clone, made from open art UI!
 https://openui.design/

-use React native to make it, written by [lnanhkhoa](https://github.com/lnanhkhoa)
+Using React native to make it, written by [lnanhkhoa](https://github.com/lnanhkhoa)

 ## The latest and greatest boilerplate for Infinite Red opinions